cakenggt/tab-sockets/README.md

 #### .emit(eventType, [data])

 Emits a message of the specified type with the specified data attached.
-All of the sockets in the emitting tab will also receive this message if it is subscribed to the event type declared, and `.broadcast` was not enacted before emitting.
+All sockets, including the sender, will receive this emission as long as they fulfill the rules of namespaces and rooms.

 #### .broadcast

-This is a flag that you can set on the socket before you emit to prevent the sockets in the emitting tab from also receiving the message if they are subscribed to the event type of the emission.
-This flag returns the same object.
+This is a flag that you can set on the socket before you emit to prevent the emitting socket from also receiving the message.
+This flag returns the same socket object.
 Use the flag like this `socket.broadcast.emit('test-event-type', 'test');`

 ## Example Usage